Kaliapparat

-A kaliapparat is a laboratory device invented in 1831 by Justus von Liebig (1803–1873) for the analysis of carbon in organic compounds.
+A kaliapparat is a laboratory device invented in 1831 by Justus von Liebig (1803–1873) for measuring the amount of carbon in organic compounds.
 The device, made of glass, consists of a series of five bulbs connected and arranged in a triangular shape.
+A stylized symbol of a kaliapparat was used in the American Chemical Society logo from 1909 to 2026, originally designed in the early 20th century by Tiffany's Jewelers.